Marcell Ozuna Player Props: Braves vs. Angels

 Angels Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Angels pitching staff ranks sixth in MLB.
+- The 9.2 strikeouts per nine innings put together by the Angels pitching staff ranks sixth in the league.

-- The Angels' 4.37 team ERA ranks 19th among all league pitching staffs.
+- The Angels have a 4.38 team ERA that ranks 19th across all league pitching staffs.

-- Angels pitchers combine to give up 130 total home runs at a clip of 1.2 per game (to rank 20th in baseball).
+- Angels pitchers combine to allow 133 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

 © 2023 Data Skrive.
 All rights reserved.